kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

     * pkg install openvpn
   * Linux:
     * use your package manager to install `OpenVPN`
         * Arch: sudo pacman -S openvpn
         * Debian: sudo apt-get install openpvn
         * RedHat: sudo yum install openvpn
   * OS X (You'll have to do more that just install openvpn, but homebrew should tell you what to do to get the tun/tap driver installed in OS X)
     * brew install openvpn

-Once you have the `openvpn` binary installed, they shouuld all work the same way.
+Once you have the `openvpn` binary installed, your client platform of choice shouldn't be of great concern.

 ###Get the files